JonkHunkle/textPWA/README.md

 ## Usage

-- Clone the repo
+- After cloning the repo run npm i to install required dependencies.
-- Run ```npm start``` to install all the needed packages, build the files for the dist directory, and start the server which can be accessed through a localhost
+- Once this has finished run npm start to start the application

 ## Deployment